eser/stack/fp/README.md

 ### takeFromObject(source, number)

-takes first n items from an object.
+returns the first `n` items from an object.

 ```js
 import { takeFromObject } from "$cool/fp/take-from-object.ts";